xfzhang823/bot0-thought-graph/docs/clinical_recruitment_aot_provider_comparison.md

 branch.

-This captures a scientifically and operationally important part of clinical recruitment that neither Luna nor DeepSeek isolates as clearly.
+This captures a scientifically and operationally important part of clinical recruitment.
+DeepSeek also isolates this operational structure, although through its separate protocol-feasibility and site-operations branches.

 Its `Target Population Definition` branch is particularly strong: